 Chardonnay by Broken Clouds

-This oaky, buttery-tasting Chardonnay from Broken Clouds really stands out from the crowd.
+This oaky, buttery-tasting Chardonnay from Broken Clouds really stands out from the crowd and wine expert enthusiasts agree.
 Produced on the Sonoma Coast of California, this wine goes through aging in barrels made of oak for a certain period of time known only to Broken Clouds.

 You’ll enjoy the aromas of lemon, butter, banana, citrus, and vanilla when you take a whiff of this Chardonnay.
 The wine is smooth and focuses on flavors of tropical fruit juice, banana cream, and vanilla.
 If you enjoy a glass of Chardonnay, this offering from Broken Clouds is perfect.
 It ends with a long finish, which will leave you satisfied and pouring yourself another glass before you realize you’re doing it.